melvinraju/MacPi_Mirror/README.md

    The screen will say "Waitng for connection..." if successful

 #### Step 2: Start the Sender on the Mac
-1. Open a terminal on the Mac.
+1. Open a terminal on the Mac and navigate to the location of the `screen_capture.py` script.
-2. Run the sender script:
+2. Run the script:
    ```bash
    python3 screen_capture.py --host 192.168.86.49 --top 100 --left 1480 --width 242 --height 242 --target-width 240 --target-height 240 --timesleep 0.05 --quality 80 --rotation 90
    ```